ReactJoey/netlify-remiix-supabase-app/README.md

 # Netflify, Supabase, Tailwind, Cypress, Prettier, ESLint and TS App

-Remix in progress now by J. A.
+Remix in progress now by J. A. - will add and change many things soon.
+Includes netlify, remiix, supabase, typescript and more.

 ## What's in the stack